rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

 application that has an init script installed.

-The service command references a service using its init script, stored in the **/etc/init.d** directory.
-Check that directory if you aren't sure what name the system uses for a service.
+The service command references a service using its init script, stored in the **/etc/init.d** directory for CentOS, and **etc/rc.d/init.d** for Ubuntu.
+If you aren't sure wat name the system used for a service,  check either directory by using the `ls` followed by the directory.

 Some names vary depending on your distribution - apache is `httpd` on CentOS, for example, while it's `apache2` on Ubuntu.

+**Note:** Many newer linux distributions use Systemd instead of netstat for checking services.
+If you are using SystemD, replace all `service` commands in this article with `systemct1`.
+For more information on `systemct1` commands, see the Fedora [SysVinit to Systemmd cheatsheer](https://fedoraproject.org/wiki/SysVinit_to_Systemd_Cheatsheet).

 #### Service status

+A service can have any of the following statues:

+- `start`: The service has started.
+- `stop`: The service has stopped running
+- `restart`: The service is rebooting and will start once the process is complete

 The following example shows how to check the status of `httpd` on CentOS using the service command.